 Have you tried Dropbox?
 Do you prefer using any other tool?
 Share your opinion in the comments.
 And stay tuned for the final article in this series that’ll talk about backup and sync tools for your mobile phone.

 Popular search terms for this article:

-why use dropbox, dropbox as backup solution, dropbox backup solution, dropbox backup, using dropbox for backup, use dropbox for backup, use dropbox as backup, dropbox for backup solution, dropbox as a backup solution, dropbox as backup
+why use dropbox, dropbox as backup solution, dropbox backup solution, dropbox backup, using dropbox for backup, use dropbox as backup, use dropbox for backup, dropbox for backup solution, dropbox as a backup solution, dropbox as backup